WindsorHSRobotics/2021_Rocket_Lab/Configuring the Arduino Web Editor on a Chromebook.md

 10. Click "Upload" (the right arrow).

-### You should be all set to use the NANO with your Chromebook!
+### You should be all set to use the NANO with your Chromebook! 	:rocket: